Blobfolio/refract/README.md

 ![Example GTK screen.](https://github.com/Blobfolio/refract/raw/master/skel/gtk.webp)

-This version also allows you to specify the output path for any "best" candidates found; you aren't forced to use the `image.jpg.webp`-style naming pattern used by the CLI version.

-Other than that, it works pretty much the same way.
-You can select and encode a single image, or queue up an entire directory tree of images, and it will run through each, one at a time, prompting you for feedback at each step of the way.

 ### Usage

-The GTK version supports the same settings as the CLI version; they're just listed under the `Settings` menu.

-There are some hot-keys worth mentioning, though:
+As with the CLI version, you can load and encode a single source image, or queue up an entire directory to process multiple images en masse.

+Unlike the CLI version, a `Save` prompt is popped whenever a "best" candidate has been found, allowing you to specify any arbitrary output destination.

+For keyboard afficionados, the following hot-keys are provided:

 | Action | Key(s) |
 | ------ | ------ |